isabella232/journeys.en/help/using/action/action.md

 If you're using a third-party system to send messages such as Epsilon, Facebook, Adobe.io, Firebase, etc, you need to add and configure a custom action.
 Refer to [](../action/about-custom-action-configuration.md).

-For more information on how to configure an Action for Journey Orchestration and how to use it in a journey, watch this [video tutorial](https://docs.adobe.com/content/help/en/platform-learn/tutorials/journey-orchestration/configure-actions.html).
+For more information on how to configure an Action for [!DNL Journey Orchestration] and how to use it in a journey, watch this [video tutorial](https://docs.adobe.com/content/help/en/platform-learn/tutorials/journey-orchestration/configure-actions.html).